 Served with this were some veggies.
 The asparagus wasn’t very crisp but the tomatoes and courgette were splendid.
 Around the whole thing was a salty, slightly spicy harissa, olive and tomato sauce.
 I had never had lamb with harissa before and it was packed with flavour.
 I think that every dish on this menu was a little flavour bomb, and I love that.

 Finally, we tucked into an incredibly moist polenta cake with apricot inside, topped with ice cream and surrounded by apricot pieces.
 Running through the whole dish was apricot brandy and ginger flavours.
 Plus, the super thin brandy snap on the side was a lovely bit of crunch.
 Top notch!

 The Murdér Express Performance

 Now, this is a tricky one.
 I really don’t want to give too much away so I am going to use some wild generalisations.

 There are certain rules that a good murder mystery must adhere to and Murder Express sticks faithfully and charmingly to these rules;

 - A backdrop that is cut off from the public, leaving only a set number of suspects

 - Give everyone a motive for the murder

 Well, that is pretty much all I can say.
 You are on a train, anyone could have done it and throughout the dinner, all will be revealed with a few surprises thrown in for good measure.

 We enjoyed the performance immensely.
 Each of the actors performed with gusto.
 They come and sit with you a for a minute or two between the scenes and it’s an opportunity for you to do some sleuthing, asking questions.
-It is always slightly terrifying when you are spoken to by a character but they were generous with their time and covered us if we were having a tongue-tied moment.
+It is always slightly terrifying when you are spoken to by a character but they were generous with their time and friendly if we didn’t know what to ask.